On this page

 I, the undersigned operator responsible for the consignment detailed above, certify that to the best of my knowledge and belief the statements made in Part I of this document are true and complete, and I agree to comply with the requirements of retained Regulation 2017/625 on official controls, including payment for official controls, as well as for re-dispatching consignments, quarantine or isolation of consignments, or costs of destruction and disposal where necessary.

 As an individual signing such a statement in IPAFFS, you must ensure you know how these liabilities will be covered by you or your employer as applicable, and that you or your company have the necessary contractual arrangements, or insurance, to recover such costs from the person or company instructing you as applicable.
 In particular, costs of destruction can be considerable.
-For example, the destruction of a high-risk container under official supervision can amount to tens of thousands of pounds.
+The destruction of a high-risk container under official supervision can amount to tens of thousands of pounds.

 Submission of CHED-P and required documents